A timeline of the lawsuits against Sean 'Diddy' Combs

 Also, three women and a man spoke with federal officials in New York City about allegations of sex trafficking, sexual assault and the solicitation and distribution of illegal narcotics and firearms, the source said.

-Representatives for Combs told NBC News on March 26 that the search warrants executed at the musician’s homes were “excessive.”
+Firearms were found at the properties in both cities during the searches, three sources familiar with the matter told NBC News.
+It was not immediately clear what type of firearms were found or who owned them.

-“Yesterday, there was a gross overuse of military-level force as search warrants were executed at Mr. Combs’ residences.
-There is no excuse for the excessive show of force and hostility exhibited by authorities or the way his children and employees were treated.
-Mr. Combs was never detained but spoke to and cooperated with authorities,” Aaron Dyer, Combs’ attorney said in a statement.
+An attorney for Combs told NBC News on March 26 that he cooperated with authorities and that the execution of the search warrants was "a gross overuse of military-level force."

 The music executive and father of seven, 54, has faced scrutiny since his former longtime girlfriend, R&B singer Cassie, accused him in a lawsuit in November 2023 of raping and physically abusing her.